papertrail/papertrail-cli/README.md

     papertrail | multitail -c -j

 For complete control, pipe through anything capable of inserting ANSI control characters.
-Here's an example:
+Here's an example that colorizes 3 fields separately
+- the first 15 characters for the date, a word for the hostname, and a word for the program name:

     papertrail | perl -pe 's/^(.{15})(.)([\S]+)(.)([\S]+)/\e[1;31;43m\1\e[0m\2\e[1;31;43m\3\e[0m\4\e[1;31;43m\5\e[0m/g'